Split Leg Pleated Pinafore Apron with Adjustable Crossback Straps. No25 Undyed Canvas

 ABOUT: This No25:1 design came about from requests from clients who loved the pleats of the No14:2 apron but wanted an easy-fit crossback style.
 It took several years to complete this design including experimenting with different fabrics which offer a softer drape than the slightly stiffer canvas I normally use.

-Working in my studio in hilly-leafy South-East London, I make aprons in small batches using cotton canvas, denim or drill - fabrics that are natural, washable and durable.
+Working in my studio in hilly-leafy South-East London, I design and make workwear aprons using fabrics that are natural, washable and durable.
 Careful attention to detail, strength of construction and beautiful stitching result in a quality of finish simply not possible in mass production.
 I cut fabric economically, minimising waste and saving the small remnants to make one-of-a-kind bags for my ‘Boro Collection’.